OceanGPT/OceanGPT/mcp_server/README.md

 > Support *SSE* Transport Type, and please ensure that your LLM can access international networks.

-You actually only need to complete just one following step:

 1. ***(Optional)* Test remote server by MCP Inspector**